jimhigson/oboe.js/writing/main/5_Implementation.md

 object id from inside the language so any hash of a node parsed out of JSON would have to walk the entire subtree rooted from that node.

-Functions describing the tokenisation are split out to their own source file and tested independently of the compilation.
+Functions describing the tokenisation of the JSONPath language are split out to their own source file and tested independently of the compilation.
 Regular expressions are used because they are the simplest form able to express the clause patterns.
 Each regular expressions starts with `^` so that they only